-Alongside its work of organising, classifying and describing the European Parliament’s archive holdings, the Central Historical Archives draw up studies and publish brochures to provide more detailed knowledge of aspects of the European Union’s history.
+In addition to organising, classifying and describing the European Parliament’s archive holdings, the Historical Archives Unit draws up studies and publishes brochures on specific aspects of the European Union’s history.

-The Archive and Documentation Centre (CARDOC) has been producing studies every six months since 2007.
-The studies are based on the European Parliament’s historical documentation.
-Paper copies may be obtained in several language versions (depending on availability) from the Archive and Documentation Centre.
+The Historical Archives Unit has been producing studies every six months since 2007.
+These studies are based on the European Parliament’s historical documentation.
+Paper copies may be obtained in several language versions (depending on availability) from the Historical Archives Unit.

 In November 2013, the European Parliament celebrated the 25th anniversary of the launch of the Sakharov Prize for Freedom of Thought.
 To mark this historic occasion, Parliament’s Archive and Documentation Centre (Cardoc) has published ‘25 years of the Sakharov Prize: the European Parliament upholding freedom of thought’.
 Part of the Cardoc Journals series, the publication traces the history of the prize, and profiles the nominees and winners, from when it was first awarded to the present day.